khannasarthak/khannasarthak.github.io/projects.md

 ---
 * [**Digit recognition using Matlab**](https://github.com/khannasarthak/Digit-Recognition-using-Neural-Networks){:target="_blank"}, *VIT 2015*
+Created a neural network to recognize hand written digits.

-   * Created a backward propagation neural network to recognize hand written digits using Matlab.
+   * Programmed a backward propagation neural network to recognize hand written digits using Matlab.
    * Used the MNIST database to train the neural net.

 ---